printicus/Klicky-Changer/Hardware/README.md

 ## Recomendet tools

-One set of alen keys, Philips small screw-drivers, box cutter, Drill bits starting at 1mm, Side Cutters, pliers, ruler, caliper, etc
+One set of allen keys, Philips small screw-drivers, box cutter, Drill bits starting at 1mm, Side Cutters, pliers, ruler, calipers, etc

 Drill Bits Sets: https://vi.aliexpress.com/item/1005004411348630.html You will need to make shure the holes for the M1.5 and M2 selftapping screws are the rigt size, or parts will break.
 For the M1.5 screw I use the 1mm drill bit to redrill the hole and for the M2 I use the 1.5mm drill bit.